headhunter911/ddclient/README.md

-Dynamic DNS upgraded to version 3.9.0 and dnsmadeeasy compatibility added.
+Dynamic DNS upgraded to version 3.9.0 and dnsmadeeasy compatibility added for edgerouter's

 Tested on 1.10.8 but should work for all versions